samitbasu/pandoc_resume/markdown/resume.md

 **Chief Digital Officer, Smiths Group** (2017-)

 Lead digital transformation for Smiths Group through the [Smiths Digital Forge](forge.smiths.com) – a center of technical excellence for the development of software, algorithms and technology to support current and future Smiths’ products and services.
-In its first four years, the Forge has delivered software technology for smart infusion pumps, minimum viable product demonstrators for condition monitoring of seals in the oil and gas space, a cybersecure IoT gateway for hazardous locations, and networked sensor solutions for commercial and residential ducting.
+In its first four years, the Forge has delivered software technology for smart infusion pumps, minimum viable product demonstrators for condition monitoring of seals in the oil and gas space, a cyber-secure IoT gateway for hazardous locations, and networked sensor solutions for commercial and residential ducting.
 The Forge has also hosted group-wide activities such as a first ever company-wide conference on artificial intelligence, and a self-driving car competition.

 - Architected, staffed and lead the Smiths Digital Forge from CEO conception thru construction and operation
 - Lead the strategy for the Digital Forge, and supported the digital strategies of John Crane and FlexTek.
-- Designed the electronics, gateware, and the firmware for a fielded Minimum Viable Product (MVP) dry gas seal monitoring system
+- Designed the electronics, gate-ware, and the firmware for a fielded Minimum Viable Product (MVP) dry gas seal monitoring system
 - Invented, prototyped, patented and deployed a time series database for very high throughput telemetry that features a simple REST API, ease of integration with Grafana for charting, and a rich set of apps.
 The